SifatAli008/SSM/README.md

 ```bash
 python run_tests.py
 ```

+All UI and backend tests should pass.
+If you add new dialogs or UI forms, follow the same patching pattern for reliable automation.

 ### Troubleshooting
 - If you see errors about missing packages, make sure your virtual environment is activated before running `pip install` or `python run.py`.